 - No reliable, tested backups

-2. Quick Start: The Highest-Impact Actions
+3. Quick Start: Highest-Impact Actions

 If you want the biggest protection quickly, do this first: